MaikMichel/dbFlux/README.md

 ## Configuration

-dbFlow Extension is based on a specic file / folder structur.
-Either create this structure by using [dbFlow-Template](https://github.com/MaikMichel/dbFlow-template) or just make it on your own.
+dbFLux Extension is based on a specic file / folder structur.
+Either create this structure by using [dbFLow-Template](https://github.com/MaikMichel/dbFLux-template) or just make it on your own.
 Another way is to use XCL (currently in Alpha)

 ``` shell